Henri Bonneau Southern Rhône, France.

 2018 Châteauneuf-du-Pape Cuvée Henri Bonneau - very limited

-Bright limip colour with excellent clarity this shows the freshness of 2018 with lifted aromas together with the finesse and pot pourri aromas of Grenache grown on sand on in La Crau.
+Bright limpid colour with excellent clarity this shows the freshness of 2018 with lifted aromas together with the finesse and pot pourri aromas of Grenache grown on sand on in La Crau.
 Elegant with fine tannins and enough grip and substance to match with poultry or even river fish.
 Very approachable and finely structured and giving great pleasure already on release.

 2017 Châteauneuf-du-Pape Cuvée Henri Bonneau - very limited

 This is the first vintage of this cuvee which is the classic cuvée of Châteauneuf-du-Pape made from a blend of terroirs including La Crau - now renamed to honour Henri himself.
 From the richer warmer more structured 2017 vintage this still shows finesse from the superbly sited heart of La Crau.
 Fine and long yet surprisingly deep and substantial.
 Can age effortlessly.
+This cuvee gives great pleasure already as the wine has been released when considered ready for enjoying.
+At Henri Bonneau the ageing is done in the cellars over many years and bottled and released when the wines are ready.
+Some cuvees up to 10 years or more and others like this innaugural release for nearly 7 years.
+This type of ageing is a disappearing art that is honoured for this cuvee by Henri’s successors.

 2018 Châteauneuf-du-Pape Cuvée Marie Beurrier - very limited